Lixsp11/x86assembly/README.md

-# x86assembly
+# x86 assembly
-x86 assembly homework of assembly language and interface technology in BIT
+x86 assembly homework of Assembly Language and Interface Technology course in BIT